 Construction can be a dangerous business!
 If you have been injured and need a NC Construction Accident Lawyer, read on for how The Bishop Law Firm can help you.
-We represent injured workers in North Carolina and do not get paid unless we win your case.
+We represent injured construction workers in North Carolina and do not get paid unless we win your case.

 NC Construction Accident Statistics

 According to the N.C.
-Department of Labor, in 2016, 14 construction workers died at work.
-In 2017, the construction industry led the state as the most dangerous industry with 16 work-related deaths.
-Struck-by incidents and falls caused the largest number of work-related deaths statewide in 2017.
+Department of Labor, in 2017, 12 construction workers died at work.
+In 2018, NC construction industry deaths doubled, with 24 work related deaths, making it the most dangerous industry in our state.
+Struck-by incidents and falls (from elevation) caused the largest number of work-related deaths statewide in 2017 and 2018.
 Common nationwide causes of death and injury in construction accidents are the “fatal four”: falls, struck by object, electrocution, and caught-in/between per OSHA.

 Your employer should inform their workers’ compensation insurance carrier of your accident.
 An employee of the insurance carrier, called an adjuster, should be in contact with you to flesh out the details of your accident.
 They may ask you to give a recorded statement .
 The decision to give a recorded statement is something that should be discussed with a NC Construction Accident Lawyer.

 Do you need a NC Construction Accident Lawyer?

 A NC Construction Accident Lawyer can help you recover your medical expenses, lost wages, and for any future losses caused by a temporary or permanent disability.
-Depending on your injury, your ability to work in the future can be severely impacted.
+Depending on your injury from the construction site accident, your ability to work in the future can be severely impacted.
 Unfortunately, some insurance companies would rather hire an expensive lawyer to deny your claim than pay legitimate benefits.